Granotoma albrechti

 Granotoma albrechti is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies between 6 mm and 11.5 mm.

+(Original description in Latin) The shell is fusiform, somewhat thin, white, covered with a yellowish-ashy epidermis.
+It has five equally convex whorls, with the body whorl being twice as long as the spire.
+The suture is distinct.
+The aperture is widely open, equaling half the shell's length.
+The outer lip is distinctly emarginate at the suture, then evenly arched.
+The surface is finely reticulated with crowded, narrowly impressed spiral lines and slightly more conspicuous longitudinal lines.
+The operculum is of the usual shape.

 Distribution

-This species occurs in the Bering Sea, the Arctic and the Sea of Japan.
+This species occurs in the Bering Sea, the Arctic Ocean and the Sea of Japan.